 There are two species of eagles resident in North America.
 The bald eagle and the golden eagle.
 The bald eagle is one of the animals most closely associated with the United States.
 With both birds in the top 5 largest North American birds, I wanted to show if eagles have any predators.

-Eagles are apex predators at the top of the food chain, once they reach adulthood.
-Juveniles have to contend with predation, accidental death, falling from the nest, or fratricide.
-Adults have to deal with injuries, starvation, collisions, and human interference.
+Eagles are apex predators at the top of the food chain once they reach adulthood.
+Juveniles must contend with predation, accidental death, falling from the nest, or fratricide.
+Adults must deal with injuries, starvation, collisions, and human interference.

 We see eagles as being unstoppable predators, but is this the case?
 Does the eagle have any natural predators, and what are the threats to life from other creatures?

-We have to consider the risks to the more vulnerable chicks, especially those that aren’t nesting in trees.
+We must consider the risks to the more vulnerable chicks, especially those that aren’t nesting in trees.
 Some creatures will take these chicks where possible.

 There are natural predators vs. unnatural predators, which is where humans come into the equation.
 When you add in the conflicts between eagles, you see that these birds aren’t as invincible as you might think.